inlined/blog/bouyancy.md

 I've seen divers with 2-3x my experience make this basic mistake.
 It's easier to stay streamlined and feel neutrally bouyant while you're moving because you're actually steering vertically.
-When you're stationary however, you mind find yourself oriented vertically and _kicking_ to avoid sinking.
+When you're stationary however, you might find yourself oriented vertically and _kicking_ to avoid sinking.
 This exertion wastes a lot of air; fix it by inflating your BCD until you no longer need to kick.
 When properly bouyant, you can choose to stay horizontally oriented and still.
 Save your kicks for moving or fighting a